chrisnatali/docs/way_forward.md

 ### ACTUALLY...

-That's kind of cumbersome.
+It was kind of cumbersome.
 In our initial training with PLN, we made an attempt to impose a structure that would allow us to piece together the network data accurately at a later point.
 This involved being disciplined about starting and stopping tracking at appropriate points, capturing branch points with the associated number of radiating segments and even naming the gps trace files according to the mv-line identity.
 Again, the rational seemed sound, but what we captured was quickly amounting to a plate of [cartographic spaghetti](http://support.esri.com/en/knowledgebase/GISDictionary/term/spaghetti%20data "Spaghetti Data").
 We could work with it, but organizing it and cleaning it up was quite laborious.

 ### FILLING THE VOID